sous-chefs/nginx/README.md

 - `runit` for source installs
 - `yum` for setting up the Nginx.org repository on RHEL platforms
 - `yum-epel` for setting up the EPEL repository on RHEL platforms
+- `zypper` for setting up the Nginx.org repository on Suse platforms

 ### Platforms